Pay It Forward

 I use the fair sticks to determine the order of the students.

-- They can wait until everyone else has gone and then we will work on coming up with a kind action together.
+- Wait until everyone has gone and then we can come up with a way to be kind together.